You’re probably reading this guide because Call of Duty: Black Ops Cold War is not running properly on your computer. You’re not alone.

 - Set Gameplay Custom Framerate Limit to your monitor’s maximum native refresh rate (for example 144 or 240)

 - Set Menu Custom Framerate Limit to 60

-- Under the Details & Textures section, set Texture Quality to Medium.
-Set this to Low if you are playing Warzone or if you have a GPU with a low amount of VRAM
+- Under the Details & Textures section, set Texture Quality to Medium, or to Low if you are playing Warzone or if you have a GPU with a low amount of VRAM

 - Set Model Quality to Low

 - Set Special Effects Quality to Medium